 The next few days will be camping in Gros Morne National Park, so stock up on supplies at a grocery store in Corner Brook.
 Sobeys or Dominion are the best options.
 There are some small stores in Gros Morne national park, but they are limited in supplies and more expensive.

 Corner Brook to Gros Morne national park (85KM)

 From Corner Brook, it’s just an hour’s drive to Gros Morne National Park, one of the main highlights of Newfoundland.
 Spend at least two nights here either camping in the park or at lodging nearby.

 This hike is no easy feat, as the last two hours involve climbing up steep rocks.
-The views at the top are worth it – this is one of my favorite hikes that I’ve done in Newfoundland.
+The views at the top are worth it – this is one of my favorite hikes in Newfoundland.
 It’s an all-day hike (16 km) that will take you between 6-8 hours.

 If you want a real adventure, try backpacking the long-range traverse.
-This epic hike takes four nights but will take you to one of the most sought after photos in Newfoundland.
+This epic hike takes four nights but will take you to one of the most sought-after photos in Newfoundland.
 This trek is not for beginners – you must attend a backcountry briefing to receive a backcountry hiking permit for this trek.

 For a less strenuous activity, take a boat tour through the fjords and marvel at the beauty carved out by the work of glaciers over thousands of years.